 The Drake University Board of Trustees identified President Martin as an engaged leader who brings to Drake a passionate commitment to the liberal arts and professional education; experience enhancing diversity; a deep understanding of excellent teaching, learning, and scholarship; a collaborative leadership style; and a vision for positioning the University to thrive in challenging times.

-Prior to beginning his academic career, Martin served for eight years as an active-duty U.S. Air Force staff judge advocate officer in England, Germany, and the United States.
-Martin retired as a lieutenant colonel in 2007 after serving an additional 12 years in the Air Force Reserves.
+Prior to beginning his academic career, President Martin served for eight years as an active-duty U.S. Air Force staff judge advocate officer in England, Germany, and the United States.
+He retired as a lieutenant colonel in 2007 after serving an additional 12 years in the Air Force Reserves.

-Martin looks forward to bringing a commitment to community engagement to his work as president of Drake University.
+President Martin looks forward to bringing a commitment to community engagement to his work as president of Drake University.
 While at Texas Wesleyan, he served the Fort Worth community as a presenter, moderator, and committee and board member and established a short-course program in art law in cooperation with the four leading art museums in the Dallas-Fort Worth area.
-As Gonzaga’s law dean, Martin was heavily involved in multiple bar associations, and he worked in a variety of markets to create new externship, internship, and employment opportunities for students and graduates.
-Throughout his time in Spokane, he has taken on significant leadership roles in the community—he currently serves as the chair of the City of Spokane’s Use of Force Commission, as president of the Saint George’s School Board, and as vice-chair of the Health Sciences and Services Authority of Spokane County.
+As Gonzaga’s law dean, President Martin was heavily involved in multiple bar associations, and he worked in a variety of markets to create new externship, internship, and employment opportunities for students and graduates.
+Throughout his time in Spokane, he took on significant leadership roles in the community, serving as the chair of the City of Spokane’s Use of Force Commission, as president of the Saint George’s School Board, and as vice-chair of the Health Sciences and Services Authority of Spokane County.